OvrBtn/StudentUsos/README.md

 <img src="https://github.com/user-attachments/assets/4f3622c9-3564-431e-af34-8d65bcd59172" width="50%" style="margin-bottom: 100px;"/>

 # Student USOS
-Mobile app for polish students of Poznań University of Technology providing access to all the necessary modules of USOS (University Study Organization System).
+Mobile app for polish students providing access to all the necessary modules of USOS (University Study Organization System).

 # Download
   You can get it on